 The extent to which people in our society feel excluded and invisible is most evident by the difference it makes when they are truly recognized and heard by others.
 People must believe that they belong in this world and that they have something to give.

 Violent communication is the opposite of dialogue.
 Violence is an act of disconnection.
 Dialogue allows people to express themselves and their view of reality, to be heard, and to have their views respected.
 Violence is protected by silence and silence is a protector of many forms of abuse, violence, family issues, and negative mindsets that hamper people’s ability to overcome challenges and sustain wellness.
 FLYY’s Peacemaking through Dialogue services offer the possibility of reconnecting, repairing, and breaking the silence.
 It is difficult to realize your worth and true potential without the support of a community that stands by you no matter how hard things appear, seem, and are.
 A functional community is made up of individuals who have the ability to empathize.
-We define this as the act of making an effort to understand the others’ words, feelings, and attitudes.
-Non-biased listening.
+We define empathy as the act of making an effort to understand the others’ words, feelings, and attitudes.
 Trying to slow down and put oneself in the others’ shoes.
 Empathizing is not about agreement; it’s about trying to see and feel the world from another’s viewpoint.

 Peacemaking through Dialogue helps to minimize fear, shift judgements and perceptions of difference, and build mutually respectful connections.
 When people believe they have no “voice” and that no one is listening, they often resort to self-harm and other destructive behaviors as attempts to be heard and seen.
 A respectful dialogue can mitigate harm and violent communication.
 Peacemaking ultimately supports human security—where people have freedom from fear, freedom from want, and freedom from humiliation.